The insider advice on this page is from one of Wendy’s Trusted Travel Experts for the Czech Republic: Gwen Kozlowski of Exeter International.

 Arriving without arranging transportation.
 Prague has an unfortunate (but accurate) reputation for unscrupulous taxi drivers at the airport and the main train station (Hlavni Nadrazi).
-There’s no need to splurge on a private driver—just book a transfer in advance on AAA Taxi’s website.
+There’s no need to splurge on a private driver—just book a transfer in advance with AAA Taxi or Tick Tack Taxi.

 Buying a bus tour in Prague.
 No bus can get through the twisting and winding streets of the gorgeous Old Town and Mala Strana areas, so you’ll only see the less interesting surrounding neighborhoods.
 If you’re on a budget, join a group walking tour instead.

 Make sure to tip in cash; any currency works.
-I generally give about 10 percent at restaurants.
+Give about 10 percent at restaurants.

 Bubble wine bags for transporting your Moravian Riesling haul.
 Pack lightly; you’ll want to shop for things for your home.

 The Charles Bridge early in the morning or late at night, when the light is best and there are fewer tourists to block your shot.
+(And by early, think sunrise.
+You can always go back to bed after!)
 Take your photo from the Old Town side so you can get the Prague Castle in the background.
 For a panorama of Prague’s candy-colored buildings from on high, go to the top of the Petrin Tower.

 A marionette is the quintessential souvenir, and Prague shops stock a range, from tiny puppets to life-size dolls.
-I love the store Obchod U Saska in Old Town for beautiful marionettes and handmade wooden toys.
+Obchod U Saska in Old Town has beautiful marionettes and handmade wooden toys.
 Czech glass is a more grown-up memento; look for something special in Moser Glass’s gorgeous Old Town store.
 Those with modernist tastes should check out Kubista for Cubist ceramics, posters, blankets, and jewelry.